Crossbreeding: Summary of the 2007 Peterson symposium

 Swedish Red x Holstein crossbreed, 32,000 lb milk M.E. and 30,000 SCC.

-More detailed information from presentations at the Petersen Symposium on crossbreeding dairy cattle can be found at here.
 University of Minnesota crossbred cattle, including three-breed crosses of Holstein x Jersey x Montbeliarde, can be observed at the St. Paul Campus dairy barn or the West Central Research and Outreach Center at Morris.
 A smaller low input herd comprised of a three-breed cross of Holstein x Jersey x Scandinavian Red, which includes New Zealand genetics, is also located at Morris.